-In response to the disturbing threats from Gold and the person with her, JAS issued a Trespass Order on February 28 against her that permanently banned her from the premises.
+In response to Gold’s threats, JAS issued a Trespass Order on February 28 against her.
+The order permanently banned her from the premises.

 JAS will not turn away dogs brought in by other people affiliated with Furever Homes.
-Only Gold and her acquaintance are banned from the premises.
+It only banned Gold and her acquaintance from the premises.

 Gold has had a rocky relationship with JAS for several years.
 Last year I wrote that she had over 100 cases with JAS since 2010.

-In some of the cases JAS noted Gold should be treated with “caution” and that she is “extremely hostile and belligerent to staff.”
+In some of the cases JAS told staff to treat Gold with “caution” and that she is “extremely hostile and belligerent to staff.”
 Several of the reports note she lied to shelter staff as well.

 And last year, a judge issued a restraining order against Gold to prevent her from harassing a woman who fostered a litter of puppies for her rescue in January of 2016.